Port of Spain, Trinidad & Tobago

 When we asked people living in Port of Spain what life is like and how people spend their time, they said:

 "Trinidadians are not known for extreme work ethic.
-But known more for lime'in (Trini chilling/hanging out)," said one expat in Port of Spain.
+But known more for lime'in (Trini chilling/hanging out)," wrote one member in Port of Spain.

 What do expats in Port of Spain appreciate most about the local culture?